Separation anxiety disorder: Cause

 Many psychological professionals have suggested that early or traumatic separation from a central caregiver in a child's life can increase the likelihood of them being diagnosed with SAD, school phobia, and depressive-spectrum disorders.
 Some children can be more vulnerable to SAD due to their temperament, for example, their level of anxiety when placed in new situations.

 Environmental

-Most often, the onset of separation anxiety disorder is caused by a stressful life-event, especially a loss of a loved one or pet, but can also include parental divorce, change of school or neighbourhood, natural disasters, or circumstances which forced the individual to be separated from their attachment figure(s).
+Most often, the onset of separation anxiety disorder is caused by a stressful life-event, especially a loss of a loved one or pet, but can also include parental divorce, change of school or neighborhood, natural disasters, or circumstances which forced the individual to be separated from their attachment figure(s).
 In older individuals, stressful life experiences may include going away to college, moving out for the first time, or becoming a parent.

-According to the DSM-5 young adults with separation anxiety disorder have different examples of stress, including leaving their parents home, entering a romantic relationship, and becoming a parent.
-In some cases parental overprotectiveness may be associated with separation anxiety disorder.
+According to the DSM-5, young adults with separation anxiety disorder have different examples of stress, including leaving their parents' home, entering a romantic relationship, and becoming a parent.
+In some cases, parental overprotectiveness may be associated with separation anxiety disorder.